LochnessFPV/WebAPIs_CodeQuiz/README.md

 # Web API's CodeQuiz

 This repo aims to to build a timed coding quiz with multiple-choice questions.

-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.
+It has a
+          clean,
+          polished,
+          and responsive user interface.

 ## User Story